boite/openpgp-usage/docs/genkey-with-detached-identity.md

 # Introduction

-It's a good idea to perform the following steps in a LiveCD environment, without being connected to a network.
-Shutdown the LiveCD when you've completed these steps (and before you reconnect to a network).

 You will need:-
+- a non-networked workstation
-- a LiveCD which makes GnuPG >= 1.4.10 available
+- GnuPG >= 1.4.10 (use the latest version if you possibly can)
-- 3 USB sticks (preferably labelled: revcert, master and keys; and which you will mount under `/media` with these labels, i.e. /media/revcert, etc.).
+- 4 USB sticks, preferably labelled: revcert; master; keys and unsafe, which you will mount in directories named with the corresponding labels under `/media`, i.e. `/media/revcert`, etc.
-- to think about a good strong "passphrase" (it should not be a phrase; it should not contain real words or anything like the passwords contained in numerous password dumps) to protect your private keys.
-It should be something which you will remember (you remember well things from when you were young).
+- to think about a good strong "passphrase" to protect your private keyrings
-  As an example, consider:
-  "When I was five, I filled the pencil case belonging to a bully with glue because he made me give him my lunch money.
-Nobody ever found out that it was me who did it.
-He cried all afternoon!".
-  Take up to two characters from each word, substitute numbers where it makes sense to do so, use punctuation:

-      WhIwa5,Ifithpecabe2abuwiglbehemamegihimylumo.
-Noevfoouthitwamewhdiit.
-Hecralaf!
+- a networked workstation (only for obtaining a copy of the GnuPG configuration file)

+There is [some background][background] should you want more information about what results from following these instructions.

+It's a good idea to perform the following steps in a LiveCD environment so that there is no question of any secret key material being stored anywhere other than on the USB memory sticks.
+A LiveCD with a graphical window system (such as any of the Desktop flavours of popular linux distributions) will make it easier to use a mouse and keyboard during key generation, so that the system can generate sufficient random numbers.
+Shut down the LiveCD when you've completed these steps and *before* you reconnect to a network.

 # Steps

-## Summary of steps
+- Prepare USB memory sticks
   - Partition and Format USB memory sticks
   - Get a copy of a GnuPG configuration file
   - Mount the USB memory sticks
   - Prepare the `master` USB stick for key generation
 - Create Master signing and certification key and an encryption subkey
 - Add a signing subkey
 - Generate Revocation Certificate
 - Copy keyrings to the daily-use USB stick
 - Unmount and remove the `master` and `revcert` USB sticks
 - Remove the private master key from the daily-use keyring
+- Make the exported public key (certificate) available for publishing
 - Remove the backup secret keyring from the daily-use USB stick

+## Prepare USB memory sticks

-## Partition and Format USB memory sticks
+### Partition and Format USB memory sticks

 [Partition and format][format_usb] 4 USB memory sticks with the FAT32 file system for good portability, with labels: `master`, `revcert`, `keys` and